siduction/sidu-manual/data/en/0310-part-size-examp_en.md

 If a dual boot with MS Windows&#8482; is created, MS Windows must always be installed as the first system onto the hard disk.

-"*GPT*" should be selected as partition table type.
-Thus, you can use the advantages over "*MBR*".
-Only with old hardware, "*MBR*" is still useful.
+*"GPT"* should be selected as partition table type.
+Thus, you can use the advantages over *"MBR"*.
+Only with old hardware, *"MBR"* is still useful.
 The explanations for this can be found on our manual page [Partitioning with gdisk](0313-part-gdisk_en.md#partitioning-with-gdisk).

-The examples refer to partition tables of the type "*GPT*".
+The examples refer to partition tables of the type *"GPT"*.
 It needs the first two, very small partitions in order to function.

 **Dual-boot with MS Windows and Linux**